ricet/ECE434/hw04/README.md

 pymmap.py reads buttons on P9_22 and PX_XX and toggles the USR3 and USR2 LEDs, all using mmap.
 One button is on GPIO0 and one is on GPIO1, necessitating two mmap calls.
 Run with `sudo ./pymmap.py`.

-pymmaptoggle.py toggles P9_22 as fast as possible using mmap.
+pymmaptoggle.py toggles P8_12 as fast as possible using mmap.
 Run with `sudo ./pymmaptoggle.py`.
+The toggle period using this method is about 11.9uS, which is in between GPIOD using C (3.4uS) and GPIOD using python (18uS).

 ## i2c via the kernel driver